IxiAngel/TempTamer/README.md

 ### Serial PC App

-1. Launch TempTamer on your computer.
+TempTamer comes with a companion Serial PC app for convenient monitoring and control of CPU temperatures and fan speeds.
+The app offers the following features:

-2. Monitor CPU temperatures and fan speeds in real-time.
+1. **Real-Time Monitoring:** Monitor CPU temperatures and fan speeds in real-time.
+2. **Manual Control:** Adjust fan speeds manually to meet specific cooling requirements.
-3. Adjust fan speeds manually or let TempTamer automatically optimize settings.
+3. **Automatic Optimization:** Let TempTamer automatically optimize settings based on temperature readings.
-4. Stay cool and productive while TempTamer takes care of the rest!
+4. **Email Notifications:** Receive email notifications when critical temperatures are reached, ensuring timely intervention.
+5. **Safety Features:** The app includes safety features to prevent hardware damage due to inadequate cooling or incorrect configurations.

+To use the Serial PC app:

+1. **Launch TempTamer on your computer:** Ensure TempTamer is running on your system.
+2. **Connect via Serial Communication:** Use serial communication software to establish a connection with TempTamer.
+3. **Monitor and Control:** Monitor CPU temperatures and fan speeds, and adjust settings as needed.
+4. **Stay Informed:** Stay informed about critical temperature events via email notifications.

 ## Safety Considerations